Noelia (album)

-Noelia is the eponymous debut studio album by Puerto Rican singer Noelia.
+Noelia is the debut studio album by Puerto Rican singer Noelia.
 The album was released in 1999 and peaked at No. 7 on Billboards Top Latin Albums chart.

 The album produced the hit single "Tú", which was written by popular songwriter Estéfano.
 The song peaked at No. 5 on Billboards Hot Latin Tracks chart.
 The album certified gold in several countries and sold over 800,000 copies worldwide.